ianjum99/QS-tech-test/README.md

 In order to execute the terraform script- after ensuring all prerequisites have been met:

 1. Set up AWS Credentials:
 You'll need to have AWS credentials configured for Terraform to interact with your AWS account.
-You can set this up using AWS IAM with the necessary permissions and configure your environment with the AWS CLI, or use environment variables like AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
+You can set this up using AWS IAM with the necessary permissions and configure your environment with the AWS CLI, or use environment variables like `AWS_ACCESS_KEY_ID`and `AWS_SECRET_ACCESS_KEY`.

 2. Prepare Your Terraform Files:
 Organize your Terraform files as described previously, with the root folder containing the main configuration files (main.tf, variables.tf, outputs.tf) and a modules/ directory containing the module configurations.